 More information on the Help to Buy: Equity Loan scheme can be found on the following links:

 To buy a home on the Help to Buy: Equity Loan scheme you must:

-- have at least 5% deposit saved for the property you wish to buy
+- Have at least a 5% deposit saved for the property you wish to buy

-- be looking to buy a property not exceeding a purchase price of £600,000 in England
+- Be looking to buy a property not exceeding the maximum purchase price in that area.
+Please see price caps below.